se-sic/coronet/README.md

 - `viridis`: For plotting of networks with nice colors
 - `jsonlite`: For parsing the issue data
 - `rTensor`: For calculating EDCPTD centrality
+- `Matrix`: For sparse matrix representation of large adjacency matrices

 ### Submodule